Design and build your dream life, or just decide to be happy

 It can help to see how this plays out in someone else’s life.
 Here’s a real example of what happens when a person realizes they’ve been carrying the weight of everyone else’s expectations and finally decides to make decisions that support the life they want.

-Shelly’s story
+Shelly’s story (With permission)

 Shelly was one of those people everyone admired.
 From the outside, her life looked organized, reliable, and steady.
 But inside, she felt like she was disappearing into the background of her own life.